zenodeapp/shielded-swap/README.md

 - [bc](https://www.gnu.org/software/bc/manual/html_mono/bc.html)

 ## Features

 - Able to perform shielded-swaps between _naan <=> uosmo_ (shielded actions)
+- Configure _slippage_ for shielded swaps
+- Swaps are simulated and give an approximate for the min. amount of tokens the user could receive
 - Able to shield and unshield assets (shielded actions)
 - Smart shielded-syncing; indicates whenever a shielded-sync should be performed
 - Allows for a simple way to _create naan-uosmo pools_
 - Lists all osmosis pools the user is a part of (for quickly switching between created pools)
 - Shows selected pool information
-- Configuration of _slippage_ for shielded swaps
-- Swaps are simulated and give an approximate for the min. amount of tokens the user could receive
 - Namada chain ID can be configured (not exclusively tied to SE)
-- Compatible with broken shielded namada-chains (SE); enabling the `shieldedBroken`-key in [config.json](config.json) lets shielded-swaps perform the **first step** of the [Flow of action](#flow-of-action) using the _transparent address_ instead of a _shielded address_.
+- Compatible with broken shielded namada-chains (SE) by enabling the `shieldedBroken`-key in [config.json](config.json).
+See more about this in section [shieldedBroken](#shieldedbroken) or [Flow of action](#flow-of-action).
-- Creating transparent, shielded (viewing key + payment combined) and osmosis keys all in one place
+- Creating transparent, shielded (viewing key + payment combined) and osmosis keys made easy
-- Configuring the config.json file from within the wizard, plus validity checker.
+- Configure the config.json file from within the wizard (plus auto-validity checker)
 - Balance checker for osmosis, transparent and shielded addresses
 - Written in a modular fashion to promote reusability of code
-- Attempted to add as much error-handling and validity checks as possible for robustness (e.g. user input validation, type errors, edge case prevention)
+- Attempted to add as much error-handling and validity checks as possible for robustness (e.g. user input validation, type errors, etc.)

 ## Quick-start